devradar/devradar/app/README.md

 The tests are also run in CI using the `testVolatile` backend.
 It is planned to create a E2E firebase environment to test complete behavior of the app with the actual database.

+## Known limits

+1. Blips and history entries are limited to 100 per radar